TI-Toolkit/tokens-wiki/tokens/UnArchive.md

 ## Description
 Moves the specified variables from the user data archive memory to RAM.
-To archive variables, use Archive.
+To archive variables, use `Archive`.

 <b>Availability</b>: Token available everywhere.